MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 2. Peripherals: In order to have serial connectivity, peripherials associated with serial communication protocols must be integrated with existing designs.
 3. Memory: If some kind of memory devices are required to interact and interface with the IP, dedicated procedures have to followed to accommodate for their operation.

-Ensuring that the IP meets all of the above criterion is a tedious task, therefore, the IP is made to ride on the Caravel Efabless SoC Vehice
+Ensuring that the IP meets all of the above criterion is a tedious task, therefore, the IP is made to ride on the Caravel SoC Vehicle by Efabless.
+The IP is placed and routed inside the contained.
+PnR can be completed either manually or using tools such as OpenLane.
+Once the PnR has been completed, the verification of the SoC's connectivity is carried out.
+This is then integrated onto the SoC and goes through another round of verification to ensure that the behaviours are as expected.

+# References
+[1] Franco, S. (2020).
+Design with Operational Amplifiers and Analog Integrated Circuits.

+[2] Analog integrated Circuits by Dr. Shouri Chatterjee.
+YouTube.
+Retrieved September 19, 2021, from https://www.youtube.com/playlist?list=PLpiNwuPPfrOlH9S06zLFxbcnVNz5ogDUf.

+[3] Razavi, Behzad.
+"Design of Analog CMOS Integrated Circuits".